StudioFortnight/FortnightUtils/README.md

 [![License](https://img.shields.io/cocoapods/l/FortnightUtils.svg?style=flat)](https://cocoapods.org/pods/FortnightUtils)
 [![Platform](https://img.shields.io/cocoapods/p/FortnightUtils.svg?style=flat)](https://cocoapods.org/pods/FortnightUtils)

+## Description
+FortnightUtils is a small library of utils functions and variables that allow you to quickly build your app programmatically.
+The aim of this library is to use these components without worrying about creating your own helper files and extensions in order to build out production applications.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+This project requires Xcode 10+ running a target of iOS 9.3+ along with Cocoapods.

 ## Installation